 Now more than ever, the drive for tourism to become a regenerative and restorative industry is at the forefront of most of our efforts.
 Join tourism operators and industry leaders as they discuss their dedication to sustainable practices and the importance of fostering destination stewardship amongst visitors.
 Learn about the innovative programs and approaches that BC operators have adopted to create a better tomorrow for residents and visitors alike.

-Truth, then Reconciliation - How can storytelling and truth telling in tourism support Canadians and visitors alike to gain a better understanding of Indigenous history and move towards authentic reconciliation.
+This panel will explore how storytelling and truth telling in tourism can support Canadians and visitors alike to gain a better understanding of Indigenous history and move towards authentic reconciliation.

 Proceeds from the BCRTS Tourism Summit 2021 Silent Auction will be donated to support wildfire relief in BC.
 We have partnered with Food Banks BC to identify hard-hit communities across BC and we will ensure that all of the proceeds from the silent auction are dispersed evenly among these food banks.